Anne-Maj/CA3-Backend/README.md

 Backend
 - Clone the project from GitHub
 - Delete the folder named ".git"
+- Make your own ".git" by typing "git init" in Git Bash
 - Create a new repository on GitHub
 - Rename the project in Netbeans and check that the war-file has the name that you would like the project to have after your domain.